jvictorjs/portfolio/README.md

 # portfolio

-Personal page that functions as a portfolio, gathering basic professional informations (projects, resume, skills...) with also some built-in small applications.
+Personal page that functions as a portfolio, gathering basic professional informations (projects, resume, skills...) with also some built-in small applications (demos).

 ### Language
 English